Photonsters/Slicer/README.md

 optional arguments:
   -h, --help            show this help message and exit -s STLFILENAME, --stlfilename STLFILENAME
-                        name of (binary) stl file to import -p PHOTONFILENAME, --photonfilename PHOTONFILENAME
+                        name of (binary) stl or svg file to import OR 'dialog' for dialog to select stl file (only in GUI mode) OR path/*.png to create photon file from presliced images.
+  -p PHOTONFILENAME, --photonfilename PHOTONFILENAME
                         photon file name (ends with '.photon') OR output directory (ends with '/') for images OR